No. 2 Squadron IAF

-No.2 Squadron (Winged Arrows) is a unit dedicated to CAS in the Indian Air Force.
+No.2 Squadron also known as The Winged Arrows Squadron nicknamed as Winged Arrows is a unit dedicated to CAS in the Indian Air Force.
 No. 2 Squadron falls under the Eastern Air Command.

 History

 Although No. 2 Squadron was formally established in 1941 at Peshawar, its roots stretch back to the mid-1930s when Indian pilots under the RAF began preliminary training deployments.
 Several historical sources cite administrative groundwork, aircraft allocation issues, and instructor shortages as reasons for the squadron's delayed operationalisation.